What is Gestational Surrogacy

 - Marital status

-The time to match is usually four to six months, but recently because of the COVID pandemic, we believe it will take about six to 12 months to introduce you to a match, then about two to three months to get through the final screening and legal processes, and, of course, nine months of pregnancy.
+The time to match is usually four to six months, but recently because of the COVID pandemic, we believe it will take about nine to 12 months to introduce you to a match, then about two to three months to get through the final screening and legal processes, and, of course, nine months of pregnancy.
 You should be prepared for the whole process to take 18 to 24 months in the current climate.

 The laws governing surrogacy agreements are determined by where the surrogate lives.
 So no matter where you live, you can be matched with a surrogate in a surrogacy-friendly state.
 We also consider your specific circumstances when deciding with whom to match you, as some states are surrogacy-friendly only for traditional married couples, others for couples or singles regardless of marital status or sexual orientation, and a handful are not appropriate for surrogacy at all.
 We’ll be sure to match you with a surrogate from a state that will recognize you as the legal parents to a baby born through surrogacy.